-The Music Honors Track aims at music majors and non-music majors with extended music background who have an interest in music as a liberal art, beyond its vocational aspects.
-It is not a stand-alone degree but is designed to enhance the existing music degree programs or elective for non-music majors.
+The Music Honors Track aims at Music majors and non-Music majors with extended music background who have an interest in music as a liberal art, beyond its vocational aspects.
+It is designed to enhance the existing Music degree programs or elective for non-Music majors.
 Note that this track has sophomore requirements including an interview with the track director.
 Components:

-- Three semesters of Music Honors Seminar

-- One semester of Music Research Methods

-- Capstone project in the senior year, Music Honors Project a culmination of the student's honors experience, in the form of a lecture, paper, musical score, report of research, recital, recording, or performance
+- One (1) semester of Music Research Methods - Two (2) semesters of Music Honors Seminar - Two (2) directed electives approved by the Track Director as background for the Music Honors Project.
+The directed electives may count towards the major or minor in addition to the Honors Track. - Capstone project in the senior year: Music Honors Project a culmination of the student's honors experience, in the form of a lecture, paper, musical score, report of research, recital, recording, or performance